scionproto/scion/doc/PathService.md

-Revocations can come from inside the ISD in form of a CtrlPld.PathMgmt.SRevInfo from the border router, beacon service, or from the PS, or from anywhere in the form of an SCMP revocation, or if a core PS requests down segments of a core PS in another ISD the response should contain the relevant revocations.
+Revocations can come from inside the ISD in form of a CtrlPld.PathMgmt.SRevInfo from the border router, beacon service, or from the PS, or from anywhere in the form of an SCMP revocation, or if a core PS requests down-segments of a core PS in another ISD the response should contain the relevant revocations.

 Note that, differing from the book, a revocation should no longer result in the deletion of a path segment.
 Instead we only filter when using path segments.

-### Logic flow
+### Logic Flow

 * Receive revocation R
 * If R is a CtrlPld.PathMgmt.SRevInfo && source is not in same ISD